NexusNull/ALBot/README.md

   }
   ```
   The character name is irrelevant for running the bot and just for easier use, the bot will use the id to identify the character and only fallback to the name if the id is missing.
-  The `runScript` entry has to contain a relative path to the script that should be run for the character. `server` is the server name the character should start on, possible servers are "ASIA I", "EU I", "EU PVP", "US I", "US PVP".
+  The `runScript` entry has to contain a relative path to the script that should be run for the character. `server` is the server name the character should start on, possible servers are "US I", "US PVP".
+  There used to be more but sadly they got taken down.

   6. Now your bot is ready to run, normal character limitations still apply.